DavidFafinski/LocateMe/README.md

 ![Logo LocateMe](https://image.noelshack.com/fichiers/2018/14/3/1522858369-icon-60-3x.png)

-For iPhones, from iOS 9.0
+TL;DR : Click on this link from your iDevice to download and install the app : http://diawi.com/ADFTEF

-TL;DR : Click on this link from your iDevice to download and install the app :
+***To install this map, you must first authorise the installation of foreigns application.
+Go to your Settings -> General -> Profils and click on INEAT Conseil Distribution -> Allow installation.***

 # What's LocateMe?!

-LocateMe is as simple as that, it locates you.
+For iPhones, from iOS 9.0, LocateMe is as simple as that, it locates you.
 Thanks to **MapBox** Framework, you can easily geolocate yourself and geocode your position, simply drag and pinch the map to the desired location to get its address.

 # Technically